 Example: You advertise on any platform (e.g. Facebook, Adwords) hoping to eventually get people/businesses to give you their contact information.

-With that out of the way, we’ll get into the different labels that you may place on a lead.
-Keep the difference between cold outreach and traditional marketing in mind, they’ll come into play throughout.
+With that out of the way, let’s get into the different labels that you may place on a lead.
+Keep the difference between cold outreach and traditional marketing in mind as they’ll come into play throughout.

-All this means is that the lead is ready to receive materials and content that will move them closer and closer to the point of becoming sales ready.
+Once a contact becomes a lead they are ready to be nurtured, which is the process that qualifies them for the next stage of the funnel.
+All this means is that the lead is ready to receive materials and content that will move them closer and closer to the point of becoming sales-ready.

 Depending on how you acquired the lead, your process here will again be different.

-Funnels are set up to feed content and other items to leads in order to provoke a response and gauge readiness to buy.
+The role of marketing here is to feed with content in order to provoke a response and gauge readiness to buy.
+That readiness is given a score.
 The score rises when the lead makes a move, clicks on a CTA, or otherwise engages with your material.

 Once the lead reaches the right level of perceived value, they are ready to move to the next phase of the sales process.

-For the cold outreach, folks, you’re going to want to figure out whether your lead is a suspect or a prospect quickly.
+For the cold outreach, folks, you’re going to want to quickly figure out whether your lead is a suspect or a prospect.

-Resource: We have an entire post devoted to this suspect/prospect problem that you can check out here.
+Resource: We have an entire post devoted to this suspect/prospect problem.
+Check it out here.

 Essentially, suspects are leads that look good but have no real interest in making a deal.
 They should be identified and thrown out quickly.